nu-book/cordova-doc/plugins/barcode-scanner/index.md

 ### Options

-- __cameraDirection__: (From version 10.8) Choose the camera to use (front- or back-facing).
+- __cameraDirection__: (From version 2020.xx) Choose the camera to use (front- or back-facing).
 Defined in `Camera.Direction` _(Number)_

         Camera.Direction = {
             BACK: 0,
             FRONT: 1
         };

-    Note that on Android, this option will work only if the orginal app from ZXing Team, [Barcode Scanner](https://play.google.com/store/apps/details?id=com.google.zxing.client.android) is installed.
-Both [Barcode Scanner+ (Plus)](https://play.google.com/store/apps/details?id=com.srowen.bs.android) and [Barcode Scanner+ Simple](https://play.google.com/store/apps/details?id=com.srowen.bs.android.simple) will allow to scan barecodes but neither of them supports this option.

-    Note also that use front-facing camera to read barcodes may result in suboptimal experience as the front-facing camera is generally far less performant than the back-facing one.
+    Note that use front-facing camera to read barcodes may result in suboptimal experience as the front-facing camera is generally far less performant than the back-facing one.
 We have many reported cases where front-facing camera takes much longer time to focus, especially in low light condition.
     Focus is very important to scan quickly and correctly barcodes.

+    Note also that on Android, from version 2020.xx barcode code capture is handled by COTG itself, thus no external app is required.

 #### Example
     navigator.barcodeScanner.scan(